Thermodynamically massless Simpson-Visser black holes: Reconstruction with variable integration constants

 Furthermore, when $h_1=0$ the scalar potential $V(\phi)$ vanishes, as does the magnetic potential $A_3$, which results in the disappearance of the NLED sector of the action.
 In this limit the theory reduces to the one supporting the Ellis drain-hole solution \cite{Ellis:1973yv, Karakasis:2021tqx,Bakopoulos:2023tso}.
 The inclusion of the scalar potential therefore plays a crucial role in allowing the existence of a black-hole solution.

 For $\alpha^2>4/(5|h_1|)$ the spacetime contains a black-hole horizon located at

 and in FIG. \ref{fig:placeholder} we plot the metric function $F(r)$.
-In order to obtain a well-defined black-hole geometry the horizon radius must exceed the wormhole throat, which can be achieved when $\alpha^2>4\sqrt{2}/(5|h_1|)$~.
-As illustrated in FIG.~\ref{fig:placeholder}, the spacetime can therefore admit configurations with $r_h>r_{\text{throat}}$.
-The extremal configuration corresponds to $r_h=r_{\text{throat}}$, which occurs for $\alpha^2=4\sqrt{2}/(5|h_1|)$.
-In this work we focus on the regime $\alpha^2 \ge 4\sqrt{2}/(5|h_1|)$ where the horizon is at least equal to the throat.
+For $\alpha^2 < 4/(5h_1)$, no horizon is present.
+Nevertheless, the spacetime remains regular, as the SV geometry is free of curvature singularities at $r=0$.
+In order to obtain a well-defined black-hole geometry the horizon radius must exceed the location of the wormhole throat, which is at $r=0$, and is realized when $\alpha^2>4/(5|h_1|)$~.
+As illustrated in FIG.~\ref{fig:placeholder}, the spacetime can therefore admit configurations with a horizon larger than the location of the wormhole throat.
+The extremal configuration corresponds to the horizon coinciding with the wormhole throat, $r_h=0$, which occurs for $\alpha^2=4/(5|h_1|)$, i.e., $\alpha^2|h_1| = 4/5 = 0.8$.
+This case is also included in FIG.~\ref{fig:placeholder}.
+In this work we focus on the regime $\alpha^2 \ge 4/(5|h_1|)$ where the horizon is at least equal to the throat.
 Even in the extremal case the spacetime preserves its black-hole character, and this configuration may be referred to as a ``black throat'' \cite{Bronnikov:2021uta}.